microsoft/hlsl-specs/proposals/0039-debugbreak.md

 - Confirm validation accepts the new operations in SM 6.10+
 - Confirm validation rejects operations in earlier shader models
-- Verify convergence requirements are properly validated

 ### Execution Testing

 - Test `DebugBreak()` triggers breakpoint when debugging is enabled
 - Test `DebugBreak()` is no-op when debugging is not enabled
 - Test `dx::IsDebuggingEnabled()` returns correct value based on runtime state

-## Open Questions

-* Consider introducing the `convergent` attribute to DXIL.
-  * This should be "cheap" and would potentially address pre-existing bugs.
-  * This would preserve the requirement that these operations not be moved during optimization in the final DXIL.